girliemac/2-js-basics/1-data-types/README.md

 ✅ A variable can be considered 'truthy' if it evaluates to a boolean `true`.
 Interestingly, in JavaScript, [all values are truthy unless defined as falsy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

+---

+## 🚀 Challenge

-🚀 Challenge: JavaScript is notorious for its surprising ways of handling datatypes on occasion.
+JavaScript is notorious for its surprising ways of handling datatypes on occasion.
 Do a bit of research on these 'gotchas'.
 For example: case sensitivity can bite!
 Try this in your console: `let age = 1; let Age = 2; age == Age` (resolves `false` -- why?).
 What other gotchas can you find?

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)